OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 #### Use cases

-The general format of a commit message should look like:
+The general format of a commit message should look like the following:

 ```
 act: aud: Short description of the work done in this commit

 Explanation of the work done in this commit.
 This explanation
-must explain in detail the change.
+must explain the change in detail .
 Don't use bullet points.
 ```

 #### Bug fixes

-If the bug #1043 has been fixed and you want it to be in the release notes then its commit message should look like:
+If the bug #1043 has been fixed and you want it to be in the release notes, then the commit message should look like the following:

 ```
 fix: usr: Fix Bug #1043.
 Now Action_set could increase size.